 This sought-after great specimen quality tree won the prestigious 'Award of Merit' from the Royal Horticulture Society and features large pink blooms.
 These mature specimens are 8' - 10' tall now, and can be pruned to size if desired.

-The Magnolia Galaxy flowers in late spring with gorgeous deep pink & purple flowers.
+Galaxy Magnolia flowers in late spring with gorgeous deep pink & purple flowers.
 Sure to catch everyone's attention!
 Because of their rarity and limited supply, we limit one Magnolia Galaxy specimen per order, please.